lynaghk/whispertron/readme.md

 - give it accessibility permissions
 - run it

-Hold down Command-Shift-H, say something, release Command-Shift-H, watch text appear.
+Hold down Control-Shift-H, say something, release Control-Shift-H, watch text appear.

 I'm open to pairing or PRs that: